gvwilson/sdxjs/data-table/index.md

 To store a column-major table, we will fill an `ArrayBuffer` with:

-1. Two integers that hold the table's dimensions.
+1. Two integers that hold the table's size (number of rows and number of columns).

-1. A string with the labels joined by newline characters.
+1. A string with the column labels joined by newline characters.
     (We use newlines as a separator because we assume column labels can't contain them.)

 1. The numbers themselves.